franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 create_date: 2019-12-03 00:00 +0800
 update_date: 2019-12-30 17:30 +0800
 categories: tech
+excerpt: I waited so long to write about technology!
+This is my first technology post and it's about the best text editor in the world: `Vim`.

 ---

-I waited so long to write about technology!
-This is my first technology post and it's about the best text editor in the world: `Vim`.
+## Before we start

+This is the 1st of totally 2 articles about Vim.
+This is the [next article]({{ site.baseurl }}/Vim-customize).

 ## Why care about editor

 You might spend $\frac{2}{3}$ of your waking hours coding, and you might spend $\frac{2}{3}$ of your coding time on your editor.
 Thus, you might want to twitch your editor to make half of your day happy and efficient.
 Vim is the perfect suit: completely customizable, blazingly fast, and super geeky.

 ## Why Vim

 Vim's philosophy conincides with geeks': **keyboard is faster and more powerful than mouse**.
 I envy the geeks on YouTube who could just type Vim commands and my eyes couldn't follow.
 To be a geek, I need to first become a Vimer.

 ### My Previous Experience

 In my junior year, I took the course *Computer Architecture and Systems Programming*.
 I started to use Vim because I hated the only other option for an non-GUI editor: Nano.
 I didn't seriously wrote my `.bashrc`, `.vimrc`, and `tmux.conf` till the following summer.
 However, my Vim skills plateaued afterwards, since there weren't many scenarios to force me to use Vim, and I was sufficiently happy with VSCode/Sublime Text/IntelliJ.

 When I worked at GS, I used `less` more than `Vim`.
 There were few times requiring my Vim skills to edit files on a server, but not enough to be more familiar with it.
 Though I was busy with work, I always wanted to refresh my skills on Vim when I get time.

 Now is the time!

+## Why this article

+I write this article both to spread the holiness of Vim and keep a reminder of useful commands for myself.

 ## Philosophy of this article

-I write this article both to spread the holiness of Vim and keep a reminder of useful commands for myself.
-Thus, I try to cut baloney, if any, and directly explain commands.
+I try to cut baloney, if any, and directly explain commands.

 I try to go from simple to complex.
 First we learn basic commands in vanilla Vim, and then we think about customizing in `.vimrc`, at last we can install more plugins and combine Vim with Tmux.

 This article only focuses on the first: basic commands.

 ## Notes before proceeding

 - You need to practice multiple times till the commands become your physical memory. **Practice makes perfect!**
 - `<C-w>` means the command being `Control` key followed by `w`
 - In `x{y}`, `{y}` is a placeholder
 - In `x[y]`, either `x` or `xy` could do the same job

 ## Vim or NeoVim?

 To be frank, both behave essentially the same, but NeoVim is slightly better than Vim (read [this article](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/)).
 Now that Vim 8 has caught up and improved, there isn't much difference a user would notice between the two.

 But I would vote for NeoVim.

 ### Fun facts

 Vim stems from Vi and stands for `Vi IMproved`.
 The prefix "Neo" in "NeoVim" signifies that NeoVim stems from Vim.
 But why isn't NeoVim called "Vimim"?
 However, if were so, how do you pronounce this word? 😬

 Note that for NeoVim, you don't type `neovim` to start it, but `nvim`.
 Could do the following to start NeoVim with `vim`: